Sealjay/sealjay/README.md

 ### Hi there 👋

 I'm Chris Lloyd-Jones!
-I'm the head of Open Innovation at Avanade, and a Microsoft MVP in AI.
+I'm the Head of Architecture & Strategy within the Office of the CTO at Avanade, and a Microsoft MVP in AI.
 I love Open Source, and I support it at OpenUK, and the Green Software Foundation.
 You can find more about me [on my website](https://sealjay.com/).

 - 🌱 I’m currently learning Go[![Go](https://img.shields.io/badge/--3178C6?logo=go&logoColor=ffffff)](https://go.dev/)!
 - 🔭 I’m currently working on Green Software, with the Green Software Foundation.